-While the first interactive ray tracers utilized grids [10], algorithmic developments for traversal schemes based on kd-trees [17, 11] have significantly improved the performance of ray tracing.
-Packetbased ray tracing [17] creates groups of spatially coherent rays that are simultaneously traced through a kd-tree: each ray in the packet performs each traversal operation in lock-step.
+While the first interactive ray tracers utilized grids [9], algorithmic developments for traversal schemes based on kd-trees [16, 10] have significantly improved the performance of ray tracing.
+Packetbased ray tracing [16] creates groups of spatially coherent rays that are simultaneously traced through a kd-tree: each ray in the packet performs each traversal operation in lock-step.
 This packetbased approach enables effective use of SIMD extensions on modern CPUs, increases the computational density of the code, and amortizes the cost of memory accesses across multiple rays.
-Packet tracing has also lead to a new frustum based traversal algorithm for kd-trees [11] in which a bounding frustum guides the traversal of ray packets, rather than considering each ray individually.
+Packet tracing has also lead to a new frustum based traversal algorithm for kd-trees [10] in which a bounding frustum guides the traversal of ray packets, rather than considering each ray individually.
 The cost of a traversal step is thus independent of the number of rays bounded by the frustum and encourages large ray packets to achieve lower per-ray cost.
-The frustum based technique has recently been extended to bounding volume hierarchies [14] and multi-level grids [15], both of which support dynamic scenes.
+The frustum based technique has recently been extended to bounding volume hierarchies [13] and multi-level grids [14], both of which support dynamic scenes.

-Dynamic Scenes and CGT The Coherent Grid Traversal [15] algorithm is able to interactively ray trace fully dynamic scenes by rebuilding the multi-level grid from scratch for each frame and quickly traversing the multi-level grid using a frustum-bounded packet.
-As in [15], we use a 2-level grid consisting of a top level macro cell grid built on top of the regular grid.
+Dynamic Scenes and CGT The Coherent Grid Traversal [14] algorithm is able to interactively ray trace fully dynamic scenes by rebuilding the grid from scratch for each frame and quickly traversing the grid using a frustum-bounded packet.
 Because the acceleration structure is rebuilt every frame, there are no restrictions on the nature of the motion in a dynamic scene, but the grid rebuild performance becomes the performance limiting factor.
-The grid rebuild is extremely fast for small to medium sized scenes, but the cost is linear in the number of triangles and it becomes too slow to allow for interactive ray tracing of multi-million triangle scenes.
+The grid rebuild is extremely fast for small to medium sized models, but the cost is linear in the number of triangles and it quickly becomes too slow to allow for interactive ray tracing of multi-million triangle scenes.